Retirement Living Hub

 The Impact of Dementia and Alzheimer’s Disease

-The progression of Dementia often leads to increasing safety concerns, behavioral changes, and a greater need for assistance with Activities of Daily Living (ADLs).
-ADLs include essential tasks like bathing, dressing, eating, toileting, and transferring.
-Families often struggle to provide the 24/7 specialized care required, highlighting the value of professional Memory Care.
+The progression often leads to increasing risks, behavioral changes, and a greater need for assistance with Activities of Daily Living (ADLs) – things like bathing, dressing, eating, and getting around.
+Families often find themselves in over their heads trying to provide the 24/7 specialized care required.

 Caregiver gently supports an elderly resident looking out a window during a calm evening.